Maman08/Bounty-Dispenser/README.md

 # Open-Source Bounty Dispenser

 The **Open-Source Bounty Dispenser** is a platform designed to transform how open-source contributions are rewarded.
 By integrating blockchain technology with GitHub, it provides a seamless experience for maintainers to assign and manage bounties for project issues.
-Contributors can track their progress, and receive secure payouts.
+Contributors can track their progress, and receive secure payouts..
 Our platform ensures fair, transparent, and efficient rewards, making open-source development more engaging and rewarding for all.

 ## Proposed Solution